tinkercademy-bootcamp/chat-project-haxxxil/exercise-2/README.md

 - In debug mode, how do you add a breakpoint?
   - Clicking on the margin next to the line number toggles a breakpoint on that line.
 - In debug mode, how do you step through code?
+  - There are options at the top of the screen in debug mode that allow us to step through code in different ways (step into, step over, etc.).

 ### Memory Management and Debug Mode in Your IDE